AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

     - Subnet: the public subnet created earlier
     - Key pair: `key-pair-poridhi-poc` (replace with your key pair name)
     - EBS block device: a 20 GB GP3 volume
+    - User Data: Injects the `head_node_user_data` script (from an external file) into the `headnode` on launch to run custom commands to install the necessary libraries and dependencies.

 #### Create the Worker Nodes